-Amidst the Otemachi district, the political and financial hub of Tokyo, Hoshinoya is a food lover’s hideout.
+Amidst the Otemachi district, the political and financial district of Tokyo, Hoshinoya is a food lover’s hideout in Chiyoda.

 Even in one of the most ADD-inducing metropolises in the world, whirring with options to eat, see and do, you’ll be happy to miss out on what’s just outside as you become enveloped in the Hoshinoya womb.

 You’re escorted in via an unassuming valet parking entrance and up the elevator.
-But when the doors slide open, you gasp at the high-ceilinged, long tatami-covered foyer, fragrant with bamboo fiber.
+But when the shoji doors slide open, you gasp at the high-ceilinged, long tatami mat-covered foyer, fragrant with bamboo fiber.

 At the end is a shrine to the seasons, quietly showcasing changing flower arrangements—today, early bloom cherry blossoms.
 Your shoes are swiftly whisked away along with whatever was on your mind from the outside world.

-You spend the morning or afternoon learning about tea, sake, incense, kimono wrapping and Japanese etiquette.
+Once you check-in at the front desk, you will spend the morning or afternoon in one of the ochanoma lounges learning about tea, sake, incense, kimono wrapping and Japanese etiquette.
 And come evening, you relish in feature performances like a grand kagura, traditional Japanese acrobatics, or garaku, a theater art that mixes dance with music.

 You gather up a stash for your room from the selection of fresh and dried fruit, artisanal crackers and instant soup noodles made from better-for-you ingredients than standard cup ramen.
 The highlight is the daifuku you savor on the spot—fresh mochi (rice cake) which reveals a plump strawberry inside when you bite into it.

-However, you’re almost glad to stay in-room for the intricate, round-the-clock dining options—definitely not your standard room service.
+However, you’re almost glad to stay in-room - especially if you landed the kiku suite for the intricate, round-the-clock dining options—definitely not your standard room service.
 The all-important Japanese breakfast spread features an onigiri (rice ball) assortment with grilled fish, egg, greens, rice and pickles.

 Chef Hamada uses only ingredients from Japan’s mountains and seas, the way his mother would use only the best ingredients to make comfort foods for him.